siteorigin/docs/widgets-bundle/form-building/global-widget-settings.md

 # Global Widget Settings

 You can add global settings for your widget by adding the `get_settings_form` method to your widget and returning a standard [forms](./form-fields.md) array.
-These settings are accessed by the user navigating to via **Plugins > SiteOrigin Widgets** and then clicking your widgets respective Settings button.
+These settings are accessed by the user navigating to **Plugins > SiteOrigin Widgets** and then clicking your widgets respective Settings button.

 ### Example
 The following example adds an example checkbox global setting to this widget's global settings.